lucashaley/UnityTeaching/WorkshopUnits/00_Orientation.md

 For this course, we'll be taking a dive into Unity as a game development platform.
 We'll be making a top-down shooter game over the next 12 weeks.

-> This first unit will be light on information, as the majority of content is better presented in-person in the workshop.
-This document will help as a reminder.
+> These first units will be light on information, as the majority of content is better presented in-person in the workshop.
+These documents will help as a reminder.

 ## Goal